Sports Endocrine and Metabolism

-He then created the Mature Male Athlete program to provide tools and treatment plans to keep the aging athlete at the top of their game.
+He then created the Masters Athlete program to provide tools and treatment plans to keep the aging athlete at the top of their game.
 This includes evaluating the spectrum of biometric data that decline with age, including Testosterone, Aerobic Capacity (VO2 Max), Muscle Mass (DEXA Body Composition), Pulmonary Function and Renal Function.

 Resting Metabolic Rate (RMR)

 The Resting Metabolic Rate (RMR) is a 10-20 minute breath test to determine the amount of calories your body burns in a day at rest.

 You simply sit back, relax and breathe.
 During the test, the air you breathe in and out is analyzed to figure how much oxygen your body uses to maintain basic life functions.

 Once completed, we use your RMR calories to provide a foundation for your calories burned during a day.
 We then add calories burned during activities of daily living and exercise calories to get a total calorie expenditure for the day.

 This is for anyone who is interested in losing weight, gaining weight or knowing their true metabolic rate.

 Download the Pre-Test Instructions to prepare for your RMR test.

 DEXA stands for Dual-energy X-ray Absorptiometry.
 This painless, non-invasive procedure scans your body as you lie on a table and only requires a few specific pre-test conditions to ensure the highest accuracy and repeatability of subsequent testing.